larytet/dockerfile-generator/README.md

 The main goals:

 * Keep multiple dockerfiles in a single place
-* All dockerfiles have consistent structure
+* All dockerfiles have a consistent structure
+* Enforce specific "best" practices like order of operations
 * Support macros
 * Switch to a different OS/OS release/different version of a package is trivial thanks to macros
 * Generate help, usage tips automatically